RemusDBD/remus-aes_decryption/README.md

 For personal use, I believe it offers sufficient functionality for safeguarding passwords and is exceptionally user-friendly once you become accustomed to it.

-However, please be aware that this script should not be your primary tool, as it may lack some security features found in Version 2.
+However, please be aware that these scripts should not be your only tool.
+You also take your responsibility to keep your private key safety.

-Once you are comfortable with Version 1, I encourage you to explore to my version2 and 3
+I use self-contained Python package for cryptography so the script do not store or transmit your data anywhere else.